-^{4.} Determine the capital gain bracket by adding your net long-term capital gains and/or qualified dividends to your other taxable income net of deductions.
+^{4.} Determine the capital gain bracket(s) by adding your net long-term capital gains and/or qualified dividends to your other taxable income net of deductions.
+(Multiple rates may apply.)
 Higher rates apply to collectibles and unrecaptured Section 1250 gains.
 Consult your tax advisor about how this applies to your situation.